-Fairhaven CEA is an electricity supply program organized by the town of Fairhaven to provide residents and businesses with new, town-vetted options for electricity supply.
+Fairhaven CEA is a program offered by the town of Fairhaven to provide new electricity supply options and more renewable energy to Fairhaven residents and businesses.
 The delivery of electricity and billing for use is still completed through Eversource, so customers continue to receive one bill from the utility.

 The program began in 2016 and has been renewed for another 35 months, starting January 2021 through December 2023.